 6.18.1 Description

-6.18.1.1 General

 This solution is proposed for Key Issue 2: Multiple NWDAF instances.

 Multiple NWDAF instances can be cooperated with each other in a hierarchical architecture to support different roles and functionalities.
 Example of NWDAF role and hierarchy can be identified based on the Serving area such as NWDAF instances are configured with the information of the NWDAF Serving Area.
 A requirement of the hierarchical NWDAF architecture is inter-NWDAF instance cooperation, in particular, mechanisms for efficient data collection to coordinate between NWDAF instances in different hierarchies.

-A Data Collection Coordination (DCC) functionality can be implemented in an NWDAF instance.
-For example, in the hierarchical architecture, the NWDAF may have DCC functionality.
-The lower-tier NWDAF instances may send data collection requests or subscriptions to the higher-tier NWDAF that has DCC functionality.
-The NWDAF having DCC functionality can request or subscribe data from different source NFs on behalf of multiple NWDAF instances and distribute data to multiple NWDAF instances.

-Editor's note: The data collection in DCCF refers to the data to be collected from source NFs.
-Whether DCCF supports aggregated data, which refers to analytics data collected from one-tier NWDAF to be passed to another tier NWDAF is FFS.
+For example, in the hierarchical architecture, the lower-tier NWDAF instances may offer data collection requests or subscriptions to the higher-tier NWDAF.
+The higher-tier NWDAF can request or subscribe data from different source NFs or NWDAFs on behalf of multiple NWDAF instances and distribute data to multiple NWDAF instances.
+The data collection requests or subscriptions refers to the data to be collected from source NFs or the aggregated data or the analytics data to be collected from other NWDAF instances in different hierarchies.

-6.18.1.2 Procedure
+6.18.2 Procedures